 When you’re living in Jersey City, you can settle in a safe and affordable community that allows you to experience everything that this amazing city (and NYC) have to offer.
 Whether you decide to live in Downtown Jersey City, The Heights, or somewhere else entirely, you’ll discover tons of fun activities to keep you busy and friendly faces to keep you company.

 Want to learn more about living in Jersey City?
-Nest by Common, located in the heart of Journal Square, offers fully-furnished micro-apartments with amenities and a community that can’t be beat.
-Find your new home at Nest by Common and discover all of the possibilities right outside your door.
+Common at The Agnes offers comfortable coliving apartments with amenities and a community that can’t be beat.
+Find your new home at Common at The Agnes and discover all of the possibilities right outside your door.